custom-components/pyscript/docs/reference.rst

   are preserved across HASS restarts.
 This only applies to entities in the ``pyscript`` domain (ie, name starts with ``pyscript.``).
 See `this section <#persistent-state>`__ for more information
-``state.set(name, value, new_attributes=None, **kwargs)``
+``state.set(name, value=None, new_attributes=None, **kwargs)``
   Sets the state variable to the given value, with the optional attributes.
 The optional 3rd argument, ``new_attributes``, should be a ``dict`` and it will overwrite all the existing attributes if specified.
-If instead attributes are specified using keyword arguments, then other attributes will not be affected.
+If instead attributes are specified using keyword arguments, then just those attributes will be set and other attributes will not be affected.
 If no optional arguments are provided, just the state variable value is set and the attributes are not changed.
+  If no value is provided, just the state attributes are set and the value isn't changed.
-To clear the attributes, set ``new_attributes={}``.
+  To clear all the attributes, set ``new_attributes={}``.
+``state.setattr(name, value)``
+  Sets a state variable attribute to the given value.
+The ``name`` should fully specify the state variable and attribute as a string in the form ``DOMAIN.entity.attr``.

 Note that in HASS, all state variable values are coerced into strings.
 For example, if a state variable has a numeric value, you might want to convert it to a numeric type (eg, using ``int()``